 If that’s not all, too much cardio typically spikes hunger for a lot of people.
 This is a response made by the body to compensate for the lost energy.
 And it’s not uncommon that people end up eating more energy from this response than what they burned of during the cardio itself.

 This however isn’t true if you control your diet by counting your calories and macros, but you’ll still have to fight increased hunger.

 Finally, if you want to be able to spend very little time on your training, while still getting great results, cardio is simply not worth looking into.

-With that said however, I do recommend that you do some cardio for health reasons.
-And with that said, here are my cardio recommendations:
+With that said however, I do recommend that you do some cardio for health reasons and also when bulking, which you can read about here.